8.1.1 DISCIPLINE AND PROCEDURES

 • No climbing on the outside of the safety gates.

-• Each student is responsible for cleaning up after lunch and placing all trash in the cans.
+• Each student is responsible for cleaning up after their recess or lunch and placing all trash in the cans.

 • Food must be eaten at the lunch tables during lunchtime.